Dog Bite Lawyers in Maryland Heights, MO

 Maryland Heights, MO Personal Injury Lawyers

 Dog Bite Lawyers in Maryland Heights, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Maryland Heights, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's important to find experienced legal representation as soon as possible after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in Maryland Heights, MO and throughout Missouri and Illinois fight insurance companies to get the compensation they entitled to.
-If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our Maryland Heights, MO dog bite lawyers online.
+It's crucial to find qualified legal counsel ASAP after an incident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Maryland Heights, MO and on both sides of the Mississippi fight insurance companies to get the financial recovery they deserve.
+If you were attacked by a dog, don't hesitate to call us at 866-382-4167 or contact our Maryland Heights, MO dog bite lawyers online.
 Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-Based on data from the American Veterinary Medical Association, there are over 4.5 million serious dog bites annually across the country.
-These injuries are associated with expensive medical expenses, as medical assistance can cost tens of thousands of dollars when you consider procedures, medication and other factors.
-Each day, nearly 1,000 people seek emergency medical treatment for serious dog bites, and the average dog bite-related hospital stay is $18,200.
+According to the American Veterinary Medical Association, there are more than 4.5 million serious dog bites every year in the U.S. These injuries can carry expensive medical expenses, as medical assistance can cost tens of thousands of dollars when factoring in surgery, prescriptions and other factors.
+Every day, nearly 1,000 people visit an emergency room for significant dog bites, and the average dog bite-related hospital stay is $18,200.

-How to Know if You Have a Dog Bite Claim in Maryland Heights, MO
+Do I Have a Dog Bite Case in Maryland Heights, MO?

-If a dog attacked you for no reason, you may be wondering whether or not you can seek compensation from the dog owner.
+If you have been bitten by a dog, you may be wondering whether or not you have a valid claim.
 The answer depends on the circumstances surrounding the attack:

-- Seriousness of your injuries — In order to have a valid claim, your injuries must be significant enough to warrant medical attention.
-This may include physical injuries that led to medical treatment, as well as less tangible damages such as post-traumatic stress disorder.
+• The extent of your damages — In order to have a viable claim, your injuries must be significant enough to warrant medical attention.
+This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries like PTSD.
 It's harder to get compensation for small injuries like bruises or scrapes .

-- The specifics of the incident — If you were bitten while lawfully on public or private property, you may have a case.
-However, if you were trespassing or threatened the dog or their owner, you may not have a case.
+• Circumstances surrounding the bite — If you were bitten while lawfully on public or private property, you may have a case.
+But, if you were there illegally or threatened the dog or their owner, you likely don't have a case.

-- Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers the injuries a specific dog causes.
+• Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers the injuries a specific dog causes.
 Most times, this will be under a homeowner's insurance or renter's insurance policy.
-If not, you may need some "creative lawyering" to help find the policy you need.
+If not, you may need your attorney to do some "creative lawyering" to help find the coverage that covers your damages.

-- Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local ordinances and state statutes.
-Generally, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:
+• Dog bite laws — The validity of your claim is, to some extent, dictated by local and state law.
+Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by another person's dog if:

-If you are unsure whether or not you have enough to make a claim, you need to request a consultation with a qualified Maryland Heights, MO dog bite lawyer.
-They can analyze the circumstances surrounding your dog bite and advise you on what the best path forward is.
+If you don't know if you have enough to seek compensation, you need to request a consultation with a qualified Maryland Heights, MO dog bite lawyer.
+They can evaluate the circumstances surrounding your dog attack and advise you on what the best path forward is.

 What to Do After a Dog Bite in Maryland Heights, MO?